 Built-in data export and deletion.
 Need to handle a data subject request?
 OpenPanel's Export API makes it straightforward to export user data.
 You can delete your entire project's data through the dashboard, and if you need to delete a specific identified profile, you can request that from us.

 Transparent and open source.
-You can audit the code yourself to see exactly what's being collected and how it's processed.
+You can audit the code yourself to see exactly what's collected and how it's processed.

-CCPA: California's Privacy Law
+CCPA: California's privacy law

 The California Consumer Privacy Act (and its amendment, CPRA) gives California residents specific rights over their personal information.
 If you do business in California or collect data from California residents, this one matters.

-Key CCPA Requirements
+Key CCPA requirements

 Right to know.
 Consumers can ask what personal information you've collected about them, where it came from, and who you've shared it with.